valgaze/npmusic/README.md

 ```

-You need node version {{MINIMUM VERSION}} and unfortunately for now, only Mac machines supported
+This has been tested as low as version node 4.2.6 and unfortunately for now, only Mac machines are supported

 Under the hood uses youtube-dl, mpv for the actual heavy lifting, this is just a thin wrapper